raymonduchen/CarND-P3-Behavioral-Cloning/writeup_template.md

 The overall strategy for deriving a model architecture was to ...

 My first step was to use a convolution neural network model similar to the ...
 I thought this model might be appropriate because ...

+My first step was to use LeNet neural network model with normalization inserted in first layer.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.